mterhar/golang-echo-realworld-example-app/readme.md

 Instrumenting Conduit backend.

 1. Auto-instrument Echo with the honeycomb wrapper
-1. Add some context like `user.email`
+1. Add some general context like `user.email`
 1. Add child spans for articles
-1.

 If this was serious and it was worth the time:

 1. Create a [custom `gorm` logger](https://gorm.io/docs/logger.html#Customize-Logger) that sends child spans
 1. Instrument comments like articles
-1.
+1. Use beeline's error unpacking